In this lesson, you will learn to use the Finch compass. The compass tells you the direction of your micro:bit relative to magnetic north.

 Modify your code from Exercise 2 so that the Finch can also avoid obstacles.
 If there is no obstacle, the Finch should head north.
 If there is an obstacle, the Finch should back up and turn right.

 Suppose that you want the Finch to play a different note for each direction.
 One way to do this would be to use an if-elif-else statement and include a case for each direction.
 However, you can make your code more efficient using a dictionary.
-A dictionary is similar to a list, except that every element consists of a key and a value.
-Instead of accessing a value using its index (as you did with lists), you access a value by placing its key inside square brackets.
-For example, this code defines a dictionary sampleDictionary with three entries.
-Each entry has a string key that is related to a note value.
-The playNote() method accesses note 64 using the key ‘e’.
+A dictionary is similar to a array, except that every element consists of a key and a value.
+Instead of accessing a value using its index (as you did with arrays), you access a value using its key.
+For example, this code defines a dictionary sampleDictionary and then adds three entries to it.
+Each entry has a String key that is related to a note value.
+Notice that the dictionary has to use type Integer instead of type int; for our purposes, these are the same.
+After the dictionary is defined, the playNote() method accesses note 64 using the get() method with the key “e”.

 Create a dictionary that contains eight notes.
 The key for each note should be one of the directions returned by your function from Exercise 1.
 Write a program that uses the dictionary to make the Finch play notes as you turn it in different directions.
 Remember that your direction function sometimes returns the empty string.
 The program should not play a note when it receives the empty string.

-Create a dictionary named directionColor that contains eight lists with three elements.
-Each list should represent a color.
+Create a dictionary named directionColor that contains eight arrays with three elements.
+Each array should represent a color.
 The key for each color should be one of the directions returned by your function from Exercise 1.
 Use this dictionary to modify your code from Exercise 3 so that the beak and tail of the Finch change to a different color for each note.

-Hint: You can access the elements of each list using a second set of square brackets.
-For example, this code accesses the first element of the list that corresponds to key.
+Hint: You still can access the elements of each array using a set of square brackets.
+For example, this code accesses the first element of the array that corresponds to key.